n64decomp/ido/README.md

 | V    | Like v, but decreases the depth instead |

 See also the functions named `*_tile_input` in [ncdebug.c](/src/uopt/debug/ncdebug.c) for other controls specific to certain windows.
-These will probably be removed so aren't worth including in the table above.
+These keys will probably be removed, so they aren't worth including in the table above.

 # IDO decompilation project